The CQC duty of candour; being open, honest and transparent

 - The death of the patient, where the death relates directly to the incident rather than to the natural course of the patient’s illness or underlying condition; or

 - Severe harm, moderate harm or prolonged psychological harm to the patient.

 It does not include ‘near misses’.

 The CQC has given examples, and in the dental context, the case studies include an overdose of midazolam as a sedation agent and severe hypochlorite extravasation during endodontic treatment.

 How do you notify a Patient?

-– Notify the patient as soon as reasonable practicable if a notifiable safety incident has occurred and provide reasonable support to the patient;
+- Notify the patient as soon as reasonably practicable if a notifiable safety incident has occurred and provide reasonable support to the patient;

 - Notify the patient in person;

-– Provide an account, which to the best of your knowledge is true, of all the facts you know about the incident as at the date of the notification.
+- Provide an account, which to the best of your knowledge, is true, of all the facts you know about the incident as of the date of the notification.
 Remember to explain in a way that the patient will understand;

 - Advise the patient what further enquiries into the incident you believe are appropriate;